SoheibKaddouri/n-queens/README.md

 # ♛ N-Queens Solver (BFS Visualizer)

+"The pure, decoupled JavaScript logic for this BFS state exploration can be viewed directly in my centralized Algorithms Library."

 This is an interactive web application that solves and visualizes the classic **N-Queens Problem** using the **Breadth-First Search (BFS)** algorithm.
 It is implemented purely with **HTML, CSS, and JavaScript**.

 The N-Queens problem asks for the number of ways to place N non-attacking queens on an N × N chessboard.